ClaudiaInSweden/hanneles_art_gallery/README.md

 - When a logged in user opens the Profile page and there is no saved data, it is possible to save the empty form by clicking on Update Profile.
 This is because the fields in the profile form are not mandatory.

-- When creating the newsletter function I originally used the Django send_email() method but realized after the first tests that the email addresses all are visible in the "send to" field which of course is impossible to use due to GDPR.
-But when I checked the Django Documentation I found the EmailMessage class and with just a few changes in the code, that issue was solved.
+- When creating the newsletter function I originally used the Django send_email() method but realized after the first tests that the email addresses all were visible in the "send to" field which of course is impossible to use due to GDPR.
+When I checked the Django Documentation I found the EmailMessage class and with just a few changes in the code, that issue was solved.

-- When Code Institute moved to GitHub Enterprise I was recommended by Code Institute Tutor Support to update to a newer version (0.57.0) of django-allauth as the older version couldn't be re-installed.
+- When Code Institute moved to GitHub Enterprise I was recommended by Code Institute Tutor Support to update to version 0.57.0 of django-allauth as the older version couldn't be re-installed.
 However, this version seems to have a major bug:

 When using the crispy form tag in the sign up template, a html error is returned when using the HTML validator.

 ![Sign-up HTML Error](static/readme-docs/others/signup.png)

-I solved this by extracting the html code from the Google devtool, correcting the html code that causes the error and use this instead of the crispy form tag.
-Unfortunately, when doing so, all validation of the form is lost besides the check if all required fields are filled in.
+I solved this at one point by extracting the html code from the source code in the browser, correcting the html code that causes the error and used this instead of the crispy form tag.
+Unfortunately, when doing so, all validation of the form was lost besides the check if all required fields are filled in.
 The form was not submitted either.
 That means, when the user submits the form, nothing happens.
-From a user perspective a non-functioning sign-up form definitely is a very bad experience whereas the user doesn't notice the html error.
+From a user perspective a non-functioning sign-up form is an extremely bad experience whereas the user doesn't notice the html error.
 So, I changed the form back to a crispy form.

 For the next release a working and error-free version of django-allauth should be installed.